pepopo978/turtlewowsim/README.md

 ## Installation

+Click Code -> Download ZIP to download the repository or clone it with git.

-Need python 3.10 or later and Poetry to install dependencies https://www.python.org/downloads/
+Download python 3.10 or later if you don't already have it https://www.python.org/downloads/

 Make sure you add python to your PATH during installation.

-Open a terminal in the same directory as this README and run:
+Open cmd or powershell in the same directory as this README and run:
 (If you shift right click in the white space in windows explorer there is an option to "Open PowerShell window here" or "Open command window here")

 ```bash